alvienzo720/alvienzo720/README.md

 I am a Python, Javascript, Typescript, Solidity, and Rust Developer.
-Certified Amazon Cloud Practitioner adept in AWS, GCP, Azure, Docker, and Kubernetes.
-Proficient in Django, Flask, Node.js, and Express.js.
+I am a Certified Amazon Cloud Practitioner adept in AWS, GCP, Azure, Docker, and Kubernetes.
+I am also proficient in Django, Flask, Node.js, and Express.js.